dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 excerpt: ""
 ---

+### Try Hard Is Not A Dirty Word

+- how do fear & love relate to despair & hope. (reword this)
+  - despair gives rise to dread from a perceived certainty of some course of actions. fear keeps the mind in check and when it cannot see beyond what it feels is certain, this produces a state of despair.
+  - if the conditions producing despair can no longer be seen to be certain, this affords one a glimpse of hope in the as yet unknown solutions to these conditions.
+  - modulating social connectness and informational assymetry can produce either hope or despair. isolating an individual or group tends to cut off their social access, complicating the effects that network dependencies exert on the mechanics of love as a field. because they cannot feel love, they cannot see beyond what they know; they cannot become conscious to possibilities; they cannot see over the horizon. if they choose to squelch hope, despair remains and by giving up, they doom themselves.
+  - avatars/paragons of ideals (such as hope/despair/greed/etc) as
+    indicators of an upper bound for that ideal within society.
+    - e.g. identify an avatar of hope for some generation and if one manages to extinguish hope within that individual, then because they are an upper bound for that generation's manifestation of that ideal within individuals, then all other individuals could be expected to fold with less investment of energy.
+      - i.e. if nothing you do can extinguish hope within that individual, isolated in some constructed circumstances, then it may be assumed ....
+  - how this relates to the story of Job

+- TODO: copy notes on a gradation of consciousness
+  - #84.a and #84.b?

+- the relationship between fear and the opposites of both hope and despair.
+  - how, regardless of the truth, views on life/death

 - TODO: dictionary of untranslatables:
   - Stato (read section on machiavelli)
   - Erscheinung (delineate b/w Kant/Hegel's usages)